rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

 * `microk8s` being the default supported single node K8s distribution, users would need to install microk8s on a Physical server

-* Copy all manifests and OCI container images as required to K8s master
+* Copy all manifests and OCI container images as required to K8s control-plane

 * Ensure docker registry is running locally or remotely